-Printmaking contextualizes the themes I am working with because of its historical roots in tourist paraphernalia from the early 20th century such as post cards, and also in the use of colonial propaganda posters that encouraged settlement in North America.
-Romanticism plays a key role in many large scale lithographs of dewy Canadian landscapes and promise of opportunity.
+Printmaking contextualizes the themes I am working with because of its historical roots in the production and distribution of tourist paraphernalia in the early 20th century.
+This type of printed matter was used as a tool for colonial propaganda that encouraged settlement in North America, such as the advertisements for the Canadian Pacific railway that evoked dewy landscapes and the promise of opportunity.

 For questions, comments, or just a good chat, I can be reached at firstname.lastname@example.org.